NicoKuo71023/Clinical-Trial-Accelerator/README.md

-# AccelP3

 **Accelerating influenza Phase 3 trials using historical clinical study data.**

-AccelP3 is a research prototype for estimating individual Time to Alleviation (TTA) and evaluating Phase 3 trial risk using symptom trajectories and baseline clinical features.
+Research prototype for estimating individual Time to Alleviation (TTA) and evaluating Phase 3 trial risk using symptom trajectories and baseline clinical features.